-The signs and symptoms of your 'nervous breakdown' are signs that you have reached your limit, not that you're going mad!
-You are just at breaking point - completely 'stressed out' and at the 'end of your tether'.
+The signs and symptoms of your 'nervous breakdown' are an indication that you have reached your limit, not that you're going mad!
+You're just at breaking point - completely 'stressed out' and at the 'end of your tether'.

-There is a limit to us all and there is a limit to how much you can cope with too.
+There's a limit to us all and there's a limit to how much you can cope with too.
 Maybe life has just thrown too much at you and/or you resources - internal and/or external - have become depleted.
 You can no longer deal with all that stress.

-a) how all that stress led to you no longer feeling able to cope
+a) how all that stress led to your no longer feeling able to cope

 b) what a 'nervous breakdown' exactly is

-You may feel you are 'going crazy' right now, but you will recover.
-The symptoms of a nervous breakdown will disappear and you'll no longer carry the signs that you can't cope anymore.
+You may feel you're 'going crazy' right now, but you will recover.
+The symptoms of a burnout will disappear and you'll no longer carry the signs that you can't cope anymore.
 It just won't happen overnight.

-Maybe you have heard about someone "having a nervous breakdown" and you have asked yourself: what is a nervous breakdown?
+Maybe you've heard about someone "having a nervous breakdown" and you've asked yourself: what is it?
 So, let me explain...

-First of all - the term 'having a nervous breakdown', 'mental breakdown' or even 'psychological breakdown' would not normally be used by a professional.
+First of all - any of the terms I have used so far to describe what you're going through would not normally be used by a professional.

-I have used them here, because I know that thousands of people a month search for those terms as they are wondering what is a nervous breakdown is.
+I have used them here, because I know that thousands of people a month are searching for it.
 I just want to be sure that I reach everyone who is worried about themselves or someone they love.
-You too may suspect that you or someone else is suffering from the symptoms of a nervous breakdown and don't know what to think or do.
+You too may suspect that you or someone else is suffering from 'shattered nerves' (yet another description) and don't know what to think or do.

 This kind of disorder (don't let that word worry you either) can all start with the following symptoms over time or they can catch you out completely unexpectedly (though they would have been 'lurking' for some time and I think you know that!):

 It is not surprising that often a nervous or mental breakdown goes hand-in-hand with depression.